LongReach/einstein-puzzle/README.md

 ![](images/EinsteinPuzzle.jpg)

+## 2025 Note

+To potential employers: I created this back in 2020, to aid in my job search at the time.
+My Python skills have improved a great deal since then.

 ## Purpose

 At first, it seemed like Python might have been a better choice for solving this problem.
 On my first pass, I cursed myself for choosing a language that was clunkier to work in than Python.
 (I picked C++ just to get a little practice, since it hadn't been my "main" language in a couple years.)